Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 3 days young.
-Earth's natural satellite is moving from the beginning to the first part of current synodic month.
+The Moon is 3 days young and navigating from the beginning to the first part of the current synodic month.
 This is lunation 235 of Meeus index or 1188 from Brown series.

-The length of the lunation is 29 days, 19 hours and 35 minutes.
+The length of this lunation is 29 days, 19 hours and 35 minutes and it is 35 minutes longer than the upcoming lunation's length.
 This is the year's longest synodic month of 2019.
-It is 35 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 6 hours and 51 minutes longer than the mean synodic month length.
 It is 12 minutes shorter compared to 21st century's longest synodic month length.

-Moon is at apogee at 04:29.
-It is 15 days after previous perigee on 24 December 2018 at 09:52 in ♋ Cancer.
-Lunar orbit is going to narrow while the Moon is moving towards the Earth over the next 12 days, until point of next perigee on 21 January 2019 at 19:58 in ♌ Leo.
+Moon is at apogee at 04:29 about 15 days since last perigee on 24 December 2018 at 09:52 in ♋ Cancer the lunar orbit is going to narrow while the Moon is moving towards the Earth over the upcoming 12 days until point of next perigee on 21 January 2019 at 19:58 in ♌ Leo.

 This apogee Moon is 406 116 km (252 349 mi) away from Earth.
 It is 708 km further than the mean apogee distance, but it is still 593 km closer than the farthest apogee of 21st century.

-2 days after descending node on 7 January 2019 at 00:08 in ♒ Aquarius.
-The Moon is located south of the ecliptic over the following 11 days, until the lunar orbit crosses from South to North in ascending node on 20 January 2019 at 22:48 in ♋ Cancer.
+2 days after descending node on 7 January 2019 at 00:08 in ♒ Aquarius the Moon is positioned south of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from South to North in ascending node on 20 January 2019 at 22:48 in ♋ Cancer.

-3 days since the previous standstill on 5 January 2019 at 18:45 in ♑ Capricorn when the Moon has reached South declination of ∠-21.553°, the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠21.544° at the point of next northern standstill on 19 January 2019 at 23:20 in ♋ Cancer.
+3 days since the last southern standstill on 5 January 2019 at 18:45 in ♑ Capricorn when the Moon has reached South declination of ∠-21.553° the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠21.544° at the point of next northern standstill on 19 January 2019 at 23:20 in ♋ Cancer.

 In 11 days on 21 January 2019 at 05:16 in ♌ Leo the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.